 - They push the branched code to a public Bitbucket repository.

 - Now the developer creates a pull request.

 - After the creation of the request, the team reviews the code, discussions, suggestions, and feedbacks are given.

 - If the developer finds the suggestion and feedback is valid and want to implement it, he again starts developing the code in his local repository and follows the same process.

 - The project maintainer then merges the code into the original repository and closes the pull request.

 It’s also possible to create a pull request even if the implementation of the feature is incomplete.
-For example, if the user/developer is having difficulty in implementing the requirement, then they can create a pull request containing the status as work in progress.
+For example, if the user/developer is having difficulty implementing the requirement, they can create a pull request containing the status as a work in progress.
 Other developers can also help in solving the problem themselves and adding the commits.
 Pull requests can also be used to coordinate with other source developers who are outside the project.
 We have a lot of benefits using git pull than git fetch as the developers find it helpful in discussing the features and implementation.

 As we discussed a few points about Git Fetch and git pull command, we can summarize by understanding the fact that Git Pull is better than git fetch as it does the functionality of two commands.
 However, Git Fetch is considered a safer one compared to Git Pull.